 How can I easily correct common data issues in my data with OpenRefine?Objectives

 Explain what Facets and Filters are

-Answer simple questions about the content of a data set using Facets
+Answer questions about the content of a data set using Facets

 Use facets and filters to work with a subset of data

-Facets are one of the most useful features of OpenRefine and can help both get an overview of the data in a project as well as helping you bring more consistency to the data.
+Facets are one of the most useful features of OpenRefine and can help in both getting an overview of the data and to improve the consistency of the data.

 A ‘Facet’ groups all the values that appear in a column, and then allows you to filter the data by these values and edit values across many records at the same time.